OlonaAbdul/OlonaAbdul/README.md

 ### Hi there
 - 👋 Hi, I’m @OlonaAbdul
-- 👀 I go crazy about Machine Learning and its application in solving industry problems
+- 👀 I am passionate about Machine Learning and its application in solving industry problems
 - 🌱 I’m open to data science and ML roles across the finance, e-commerce and health industries.
 - 💞️ I’m looking to collaborate on open source projects
 - I am always actively learning and applying 🖤